What is BIMx technology?

 The viewport option for the 3D walkthrough is very like a first person console game, it is as if you are the eyes of the person walking through the building, able to look around 360 degrees, as well as up to the ceiling or down to the floor coverings, the walkthrough is a complete virtual version of the proposed design.

-The Hyper-model element of the package means that the 2D elements of the design package are able to be viewed as an overlay to the 3D render or as worksheets.
+The Hyper-model element of the package means that the 2D elements of the design package can be viewed as an overlay to the 3D render or as worksheets.
 The user can flip from the 3D view to building regulation plans to see what the wall composition is at different points, or measure room dimensions within the floorpan view, without having to get a ruler or flick through printed paperwork.

 The file is connected across all users if the file has been uploaded to Graphisoft’s Model transfer service.
 And any changes or updates can be carried across the BIMx file so that, if connected via wifi, a change made by the lighting contractor on his ‘live version’ of the plans will automatically alter the file on the plasterers model and so on.